 - low-profile exhaust valve (placed on the left upper arm)

 - K-PADz Kevlar knee protection with 1mm neoprene backing

 The Bare Trilam HD Pro has amazing features to boast of.
-With high tenacity nylon/butyl/polyester trilaminate material, this drysuit is sturdy and durable.
+With high-tenacity nylon/butyl/polyester trilaminate material, this drysuit is sturdy and durable.
 And to protect it all, this has a lifetime warranty.

-Like most of the Bare Drysuits, the design of the Trilam HD Pro is anatomical and aqua dynamic.
+Like most of the Bare Drysuits, the design of the Trilam HD Pro is anatomical and aqua-dynamic.
 The suit looks and feels premium as well as comfortable, very much unlike some drysuits which look more like clumsy and huge spacesuits.

 The drysuit itself is relatively lightweight and can be used in a wide range of temperature conditions.
-These are helpful if you are traveling as you can take it with you wherever you go.
+These are helpful if you are traveling as you can take them with you wherever you go.